Tyler Stephenson Player Props: Reds vs. Marlins

 Tyler Stephenson At The Plate

-- Stephenson is hitting .250 with 14 doubles, a triple, eight home runs and 40 walks.
+- Stephenson is batting .248 with 14 doubles, a triple, eight home runs and 41 walks.

-- In eight games this year, he has homered (7.9%, and 2% of his trips to the dish).
+- In 7.8% of his games this season, he has hit a home run, and 2% of his trips to the plate.

+- Stephenson has driven home a run in 31 games this season (30.4%), including more than one RBI in 7.8% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.